ThomasRahm/CuraEngine/README.md

 </details>

 <details>
-  <summary>Cradle Tip Size</summary>
+  <summary>Cradle Base Support Area Diameter</summary>

-  Percentage of size of the tips supporting the pointy overhang.
-0% means the tip with have the size of regular tips.
-100% means they will have a diameter of branch diameter.
+  Size of the tips below an pointy overhang overhang.
+Also the size of tips below lines if `Large Cradle Line Tips` is active and the roof base if `Cradle Roof Type` is `Large Cradle and Base`

    Small Cradle Tip Size: